Constellations

 The objectives of business constellations:

-• Improve teamwork and leadership.
+• Improve teamwork

-• Create better synergy and balance between team members.
+• Create better synergy and balance between team members

-• Examine the effectiveness of the market position and business model.
+• Examine the effectiveness of the market position and business model

 Organisation constellations

+Like business constellations, organisational constellations focus on the dynamics of organisations and institutions.
 Here, constellations are not limited to the people or business processes of a company, but also encompass larger systemic factors such as cultural and social influences on the organisation.
+Organisational constellations are often used in management and human resources work.
+For example, the Argentine legal system applies the constellation method.

 Examples of uses: